b45n3tt/b45n3tt.github.io/README.md

 brian basnett studio repository all website data should go to gh-pages per gtp-4

-git checkout gh-pages : switches branches
+:site is located and set up from gh-pages. git checkout gh-pages : switches branches (main & gh-pages)

   add files in this order:
 git add . = add all